yingqi0607/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …
 * At least one of the optional fields must be provided.
 * The module code `MODULECODE` must match one of the module codes of a module in the modules list.
+* Note: Editing a task that already has a module assigned will replace it with the edited module.

 Examples:
 * `edit 1 m/CS3241` - Edits the 1st task to be tagged to the module with module code `CS3241`.